-The good news, is that medical cannabis is certainly becoming more accessible.
-Below, we caught up with Dr Ben from CDA health to discuss chaning legislation and widening access.
+The good news is that medical cannabis is certainly becoming more accessible.
+Below, we caught up with Dr Ben from CDA health to discuss changing legislation and widening access.

 How to obtain Cannabis medically in Australia

-Obtaining a prescription of medical Cannabis on the other hand isn’t so easy.
+Obtaining a prescription for medical Cannabis on the other hand isn’t so easy.

-If you are considering trialing medical cannabis, we’d strongly recommend working with a trained medical professional.
+If you are considering trialling medical cannabis, we’d strongly recommend working with a trained medical professional.

 So how do you obtain Cannabis medically and legally?

-The Therapeutic Goods Administration (TGA) are the governing body slash gatekeeper, responsible for regulating access to medical Cannabis in Australia.
+The Therapeutic Goods Administration (TGA) is the governing body slash gatekeeper, responsible for regulating access to medical cannabis in Australia.
 Almost all Cannabis products in circulation are ‘unregistered’.
 This means you can’t just go to your quack, get your prescription and skip down to the pharmacist to pick up your order.
 As you could with Oxycodone surprisingly enough.

-Because of this, application to access medical Cannabis must go through an ‘unregistered’ regulatory path.
+Because of this, applications to access medical Cannabis must go through an ‘unregistered’ regulatory path.
 The overall process looks something like this.